The Coronavirus (COVID-19)

 Know your Risk

-You should self-quarantine and monitor your symptoms closely.
+Self-quarantine and monitor your symptoms closely.
 If you become ill, seek medical attention.
-Students and employees who are suspected or confirmed to have COVID-19 via a test should report to SDSU via the COVID-19 Reporting Form.
+Students and employees suspected or confirmed to have COVID-19 via a test should fill out the COVID-19 Reporting Form.

 You should self-quarantine and monitor your health.
-If you receive a positive COVID-19 test result, report the test result to SDSU.
+If you receive a positive COVID-19 test, complete the COVID-19 Reporting Form.

 You have had brief contact with someone who has been ill with cold or flu-like symptoms, not confirmed to be COVID-19.

-You do not have to report the situation, but you should monitor your health for any changes and contact a medical provider if you become ill.
+You do not need to report the situation, but you should monitor your health for any changes and contact a medical provider if you become ill.

 Cold VS. Flu VS. Coronavirus